pawangujral/music-app/README.md

 In this we also try to understand how you solve problems generally and how you communicate your solutions.
 Problem solving and communication are both things we value highly.

 #### Why did you pick this stack?
-This is the stack that the majority of our platform is written in.
+This is the stack that some of our platform is written in.
 We definitely don't require you to be an expert in this stack and we are more interested in your knowledge of building web applications in general.

 #### Can I change things in the existing code?
 Yes please!
 We would love to hear what you think are some of the things that we can do better.